fattureincloud/fattureincloud-php-sdk/docs/Api/ArchiveApi.md

 Upload Archive Document Attachment

-👥 Company context 🔒 Required scope: archive:a  Upload an attachment to a document into archive section
+Uploads an attachment destined to an archive document.
+The actual association between the document and the attachment must be implemented separately, using the returned token.

 ### Example